 FINAL CRITIQUE AND EXHIBITION

-Each two-week long session culminates in a final critique of student projects and an exhibition held at the UCLA New Wight Gallery in the Eli and Edythe Broad Art Center.
-Families and friends of program participants are invited to attend the final student exhibition.
+Each two-week session culminates in a final critique of student projects, hands-on experience installing artwork in a gallery setting, and an exhibition held at the UCLA New Wight Gallery in the Eli and Edythe Broad Art Center.
+Families and friends of program participants are invited to attend the final exhibition.

 Grades 9-12 are eligible to participate in the Art Institute.
 As part of the application process, students wishing to enroll in the Art Summer Institute must upload four examples of recent artwork in JPEG format (500 x 1024 pixels at 72 dpi).
 Applications are reviewed by Art Summer Institute staff.
 Once approved, the applicant will receive notification to complete registration.
 Limited spaces are available.
 Applicants are encouraged to apply early.